firegloves/JavaModel-Converter/README.md

 Transpiling process supports code generation of classes with class members and constructor.

 Interface and class code generation is supported.
-You can configure what generate into `application.properties`'s `typescript.generateInterface`
+You can configure what to generate into `application.properties`'s `typescript.generateInterface`
 Keep in mind how [interfaces work in Typescript](https://www.typescriptlang.org/docs/handbook/interfaces.html).
 I suggest to use almost always classes to take full advantage of type power.